Zinnia bears flowers in colors like red, pink, yellow, and green and grows violently within two months from seeds.

 - Let the extracted seeds air dry for a few days to avoid any potential rotting or molding.

-Generally, extracting seeds from the flower should be easy as seeds come out easily from a mature flower.
+Generally, extracting seeds from the flower should be easy as seeds come out quickly from a mature flower.

-But you can separate the chaff from seeds manually using tweezers, as seeds are pretty much large enough for you to recognize.
+You can separate the trash from seeds manually using tweezers, as seeds are pretty much large enough for you to recognize.